shabtronic/PiZero-FlashCom/README.md

 ```
 type Flashcom.bat to make flashcom.exe
 ```

-This will display any debug info from the logger(if contructed with a CSerial device)
+Running Flashcom.exe will display any debug info from the logger (if contructed with a CSerial device)

 Will also upload files to the PI and reboot: